Haunted Cars That Changed the World

 JFK’s Convertible Limousine

 Surprisingly, following the assassination the car was kept in service for four years after extensive modification.
-Titanium armor plating, bullet-resistant glass and a bulletproof roof were all added in an effort to protect future passengers.
-After decommission, the car was placed on display within the Henry Ford Museum where a number of unsettling sightings have since occurred.
+Titanium armor plating, bullet-resistant glass, and a bulletproof roof were all added in an effort to protect future passengers.
+After decommissioning, the car was placed on display within the Henry Ford Museum where a number of unsettling sightings have since occurred.
 Witnesses report seeing an apparition dressed in grey standing beside the car.
 Most sightings were reported in November, the month the late president’s assassination took place.

 James Dean’s Porsche Spyder